Taoist philosophy

 Since the initial stages of Taoist thought, there have been varying schools of Taoist philosophy and they have drawn from and interacted with other philosophical traditions such as Confucianism and Buddhism.
-Taoism differs from Confucianism in putting more emphasis on physical and spiritual cultivation and less emphasis on political organization.
+Taoism differs from Confucianism in putting more emphasis on physical and spiritual cultivation and less emphasis on political and human-centered organization.
 Throughout its history, Taoist philosophy has emphasised concepts like wúwéi ("effortless action"), zìrán (lit. 'self-so', "natural authenticity"), qì ("spirit"), wú ("non-being"), wújí ("non-duality"), tàijí ("polarity") and yīn-yáng (lit. 'dark and bright'), biànhuà ("transformation") and fǎn ("reversal"), and personal cultivation through meditation and other spiritual practices.

-While scholars have sometimes attempted to separate "Taoist philosophy" from "Taoist religion", there was never really such a separation.
-Taoist texts and the literati and Taoist priests that wrote and commented on them never made the distinction between "religious" and "philosophical" ideas, particularly those related to metaphysics and ethics.
+While modern scholars have sometimes attempted to separate "philosophical Taoism" from "religious Taoism", ancient Chinese scholarship—defining Taoist texts themselves, plus the literati and Taoist priests that wrote and commented on them—never made the distinction between "religious" and "philosophical" ideas, particularly those related to metaphysics and ethics.
+Still, some modern scholars insist that Taoism in its diverse religious manifestations was a much later development, which syncretized shamanism and Chinese folk religion, the School of Naturalists, Confucian and Buddhist values, the search for immortality, and various additional texts, cults, and ritualistic behaviors.

-The principal texts of this philosophical tradition are traditionally seen as the Daodejing, and the Zhuangzi, though it was only during the Han dynasty that they were grouped together under the label "Taoist" (Daojia).
+The principal texts of the philosophical tradition are traditionally seen as the Daodejing (Tao Te Ching), and the Zhuangzi, though it was only during the Han dynasty that they were grouped together under the label "Taoist" (Daojia).
 The I Ching was also later linked to this tradition by scholars such as Wang Bi.
 Additionally, around 1,400 distinct texts have been collected together as part of the Taoist canon (Dàozàng).